Maptio/maptio/README.md

 ### Deploying / Publishing

-We use TravisCI (CircleCI soon),  Code Climate and Heroku for deploying to `https://app.maptio.com`.
+We use Circle CI,  Code Climate and Heroku for deploying to `https://app.maptio.com`.

 Any `git push` in the `master` branch will triggers the following events :

-1. Build and run tests on Travis CI (CircleCI soon)
+1. Build and run tests on Circle CI
 2. If pass, analyse on CodeClimate and report test coverage & quality metrics
 3. Deploy to Heroku at `https://app.maptio.com`